TaymazKH/microservices-lambda-and-k8s-port/docs/deployment-guide.md

 ## Docker

-To deploy a service in a docker container follow these steps:
+To deploy a service in a docker container, follow these steps:

-1. Do the first two steps of the [AWS Lambda](#aws-lambda) section.
+1. Follow the first two steps of the [AWS Lambda](#aws-lambda) section.
 2. A service that depends on other services uses environment variables to store their addresses.
 You may either...
     - ... replace the addresses in the docker file.
     - ... override the addresses when running a container.